NautilusTrader

 Rust configs

-All config structs derive bon::Builder, which generates a type-safe builder with compile-time checks for required fields.
-Fields with #[builder(default = value)] can be omitted from the builder call and will use their declared default.
-Three equivalent ways to construct a config:
+Many Rust config structs derive bon::Builder, which generates a type‑safe builder with compile‑time checks for required fields.
+A builder can omit fields that declare a builder default.

 .build();